mathisbot/homomorph-rust/README.md

 #### Multiplication

-Immitting a processor is a winning procedure.
-By repeating the above process with multiplication, it is quite easy to implement it.
+Imitating a processor seems to be a winning strategy.
+By repeating the above process with multiplication, it's fairly easy to implement (modulo the complexity of processor multipliers).